 Password managers are locked with one master password.
 Master password has to be complex and lengthy.
 Users only have to remember the master password to unlock all the passwords.
 Two-factor authentication is an additional layer of security.

 Password manager does not decrypt secure password vault unless the user enters a one-time password.
-Most password managers provide two-factor authentication or even multi-factor authentication feature that must be enabled by the user.
+Most password managers provide two-factor authentication or even multi-factor authentication feature that the user must enable.

 You can get OTP through SMS or set up 2FA applications such as Google Authenticator and Authy.

 With multi-device support, users can get their passwords across all devices.
-On phones, it is a little tedious to type passwords so password managers help create strong passwords just with a single click.
+It is a little tedious to type passwords on phones, so password managers help create strong passwords with a single click.

 Generate strong passwords

 Strong passwords mean safer internet.
 Creating complex passwords does not just mean lengthy.
 Your passwords should be a combination of uppercase & lowercase letters, numbers, and special characters.
-Lengthy passwords but only characters or numbers can be guessed by bots.
+Bots can guess lengthy passwords with only characters or numbers.

 Dark Web Monitoring

-If your email id or phone number has been leaked in any hack, password manager will inform you about it to take immediate action to secure your account.
-You can change the password of the leaked account and change the password of the accounts where you used the same password.
+If your email id or phone number has been leaked in any hack, the password manager will inform you about it to take immediate action to secure your account.
+You can change the password of the leaked account and change the accounts’ password where you used the same password.

 Password sharing is common among family members and friends.
-Using Whatsapp, Hangout, Facebook and other methods to share your plain-text passwords is extremely insecure.
+Using Whatsapp, Hangout, Facebook, and other methods to share your plain-text passwords are extremely insecure.